So, you’ve got big ideas for some amazing electronic beats, and now all you’ve got to do is get the right equipment.

 Something that you’re not going to get with an audio interface that you will with an audio mixer is the ability to use it during a live performance.

-If this is something that you need when you’re on the road or mixing your beats for a live audience, then an audio mixer is exactly what you need.
+If this is something that you think you’ll need when you’re on the road or mixing your beats for a live audience, I’d suggest getting an audio mixer.

-Audio interfaces are used exclusively to get quality audio recordings.
-With an audio mixer, you’re going to have more variety for what you can do.
+An audio interface is used exclusively to get quality audio recordings.
+With an audio mixer, you’re going to have more variety in what you can do.

 - Low latency

 - High sound quality

 - Thunderbolt cable not included